 Musical Opportunities for Non-Majors

-The School of Music offers dozens of ways that non-majors, including members of the community, may learn about and participate in music.
+The School of Music offers dozens of ways that non-majors may learn about and participate in music.
 Ranging from our very famous “Music in Performance” classes, offered since the 1940s, to courses in music history and lessons for children and adults (see Community Music Lessons).
 We’d love to have you join us, and appreciate music as much as we do.

 The following courses are offered on a regular basis; consult the Undergraduate Course Catalog for details and availability.